Sky Sports: Boxing

 After Sky Sports' six-year contract with Matchroom ended in 2021, Sky announced it had signed a new contract with Top Rank and BOXXER to broadcast live coverage of their fights until 2025.

 Anna Woolhouse is the lead presenter, alongside former boxers, Johnny Nelson, Spencer Oliver, Paulie Malignaggi, Carl Froch and Tony Bellew, with also the likes of Paul Smith and Matthew Macklin.
 Commentator Adam Smith is alongside Carl Froch or Matthew Macklin for the primary commentary pairing on main event cards.
 On larger pay-per view events, Tony Bellew, Paulie Malignaggi or David Haye join the commentary team.
 Andy Clarke and Matthew Macklin commentate on undercard action.
 The reporter and post-fight interviewer is Andy Scott.

-Mixed Martial Arts
+Mixed martial arts

 In February 2019, Sky Sports announced a deal with Bellator to broadcast mixed martial arts events.

-NFL
+In December 2023, Sky Sports became exclusive home for ONE Championship events, which features both mixed martial arts and kickboxing tournaments.

+American football

-Sky Sports has covered the NFL since 1995 and following a deal in August 2020 in which Sky and the NFL has agreed a new five-year partnership which sees Sky continue to broadcast games until the end of the 2024 season.
-Sky Sports broadcasts every Thursday night, Sunday night and Monday night game live, alongside two Sunday evening games.
+Sky Sports has covered the NFL since 1995 and following a deal in August 2020 in which Sky and the NFL has agreed a new five-year partnership which sees Sky continue to broadcast games until the end of the 2024 season, now extended until the 2027/28 season.
+Sky Sports broadcasts every Thursday night, Sunday night and Monday night game live, alongside two Sunday evening games. and this will be increased further under Sky's latest deal which will Sky covering five more Sunday night games - two more 6pm matches and thee more 9pm games.
+Altogether, Sky will now be showing more than half of all NFL matches.

-It was also confirmed that Sky Sports NFL, an in-season rebrand of Sky Sports Action would launch on 3 September 2020.
+It was also confirmed that Sky Sports NFL, an in-season rebrand of Sky Sports Action would launch on 3 September 2020 and run for the entire duration of the season.
+Sky Sports NFL has returned in subsequent seasons.